This story has been updated.

 Bangladesh, which is facing the largest influx of Rohingyas from Myanmar, has called on the international community to intervene.

-“Through this support, the United States will help provide emergency shelter, food security, nutritional assistance, health assistance, psychosocial support, water, sanitation and hygiene, livelihoods, social inclusion, non-food items, disaster and crisis risk reduction, restoring family links, and protection to over 400,000 displaced persons in Burma and in Bangladesh,” according to the press release.
+“Through this support, the United States will help provide emergency shelter, food security, nutritional assistance, health assistance, psychosocial support, water, sanitation and hygiene, livelihoods, social inclusion, non-food items, disaster and crisis risk reduction, restoring family links, and protection to over 400,000 displaced persons in Burma and in Bangladesh,” the press release stated.

 The Organization of Islamic Cooperation, the world's largest Muslim body, also issued a statement urging Muslim countries to work together to help the Rohingya refugees.

-Earlier this year, the United Nations Human Rights Council approved an investigative mission, but was denied entry into Myanmar in June.
+Earlier in 2017, the United Nations Human Rights Council approved an investigative mission, but was denied entry into Myanmar in June.
 And when an envoy entered in July, it was met with protests.